 If you have a pre installed SD card please jump straight to the First Boot section.

 - You will need to download the NOOBS installer (Offline & network install) at the NOOBS download page it is about 700mb.
+You can download the network install but you will need an active network connect to your Pi for it to work correctly.

 Format your SD card